Godalming: Governance

 The first charter to be granted to Godalming was issued by Edward I on 7 June 1300.
 In it, he authorised a weekly market and a three-day annual fair on the Feast of Saints Peter and Paul in late June.
-The right to hold a market was confirmed by Elizabeth I in 1563 and, in January 1575, the Queen issued a Charter of Incorporation, enabling Godalming to become a self-governing borough.
+The right to hold a market was confirmed by Elizabeth I in 1563 and, in January 1575, she issued a Charter of Incorporation, enabling Godalming to become a self-governing borough.
 The charter specified that a "warden" (effectively a mayor) should be elected by the town each year at Michaelmas.
-In 1620, Francis Bacon, the Lord Chancellor under James I, issued a document entitled "Ordinances and constitutions made and established for the better and government of the Town of Godalming in the County of Surry", which specified that the administration of the town should be the responsibility of the Warden and eight assistants.
+In 1620, Francis Bacon, the Lord Chancellor under James I, issued a document entitled "Ordinances and constitutions made and established for the better and government of the Town of Godalming in the County of Surry", which specified that the administration of the town should be the responsibility of the warden and eight assistants.
 It also provided for the appointment of a bailiff and restricted the amount of time that townspeople could spend in local inns and hostelries.

 The modern system of local government began to emerge in the first half of the 19th century.
-Under the Municipal Corporations Act 1835, the town became a borough corporation under the control of a Mayor and elected councillors.
+Under the Municipal Corporations Act 1835, the town became a borough corporation under the control of a mayor and elected councillors.
 The following year, the Guildford Poor Law Union was formed, with responsibility for a total area of 12 sqmi stretching from Godalming to Woking.
 As a result of the Local Government Act 1888, several responsibilities were transferred from the borough to the newly formed Surrey County Council.
 Farncombe was originally a separate civil parish, but became part of Godalming borough in 1892.
 The most recent change in local government took place in 1974, when the municipal boroughs of Godalming and Haslemere were merged with the Farnham Urban District and Hambledon Rural District to form Waverley District.
 At the same time, Godalming Town Council was constituted as the lowest tier of local government in the civil parish.
+The district became a borough on 21 February 1984, following the grant of a royal charter by Elizabeth II.